aesara-devs/aesara/doc/library/tensor/basic.rst

     .. method:: __init__(self, dtype, broadcastable)

-        If you wish to use a type of tensor which is not already available (for example, a 5D tensor) you can build an appropriate type by instantiating :class:`TensorType`.
+        If you wish to use a `Type` that is not already available (for example, a 5D tensor), you can build an appropriate `Type` by instantiating :class:`TensorType`.

-TensorVariable
+`TensorVariable`
 ----------------

 .. class:: TensorVariable(Variable, _tensor_py_operators)

-    The result of symbolic operations typically have this type.
+    A `Variable` type that represents symbolic tensors.

     See :class:`_tensor_py_operators` for most of the attributes and methods you'll want to call.

 .. class:: TensorConstant(Variable, _tensor_py_operators)

-    Python and numpy numbers are wrapped in this type.
+    Python and NumPy numbers are wrapped in this type.

     See :class:`_tensor_py_operators` for most of the attributes and methods you'll want to call.

 .. class:: TensorSharedVariable(Variable, _tensor_py_operators)

-    This type is returned by :func:`shared` when the value to share is a numpy ndarray.
+    This type is returned by :func:`shared` when the value to share is a NumPy ndarray.

     See :class:`_tensor_py_operators` for most of the attributes and methods